-Fernandina Beach is a small, elegant and historic town on Amelia Island, just north of Jacksonville and south of the Georgia border and once a haven for pirates, slave traders and the odd revolutionary.
+We are now heading up the East coast looking for treasures.
+The first we find is Fernandina Beach, a small, elegant and historic town on Amelia Island, just north of Jacksonville and south of the Georgia border and once a haven for pirates, slave traders and the odd revolutionary.
 It is estimated that 60,000 slaves were illegally brought in through the island, although the ever-present rewriting of history makes little mention of the fact.
 It was also here that the first-ever black regiment of former slaves was formed in January 1863, recruited to fight the confederates further north.
 Out of the frying-pan, into the firing line, poor bastards.

 The area has received much unwanted and undesirable attention over the past 500 years, and we added to that when we paid it a surprise visit ourselves this week.
 It was not unusual 200 years ago to have woken up to see yet another flag flying over the fort.
 Since its discovery, no fewer eight different flags have flown from the mast, some more than once..

 1783 Spanish again

 1812 Republic of Florida

 1817 Latin American Patriots Green Cross flag (led by that glorious blaggard Gregor MacGregor (an ancestor of the blogger) and his 55 pirate musketeers seized the for for fun (see below).

 1817 Mexican Rebel flag - the Spanish kicked out the duplicitous Scotsman but then the superbly named Ruggles Hubbard grabbed it, allegedly for Mexico to confuse the picture still further, arriving on the privateer brig, Morgiana, flying the Buenos Aires flag.
 Wacky times.
 But he lasted just a matter of weeks before being booted out.